 MICHAEL HSU, M.D.

-I practice psychiatry and psychotherapy with a person-centered, collaborative approach that attends to the biological, psychological, social, cultural, and spiritual dimensions of mental health.
-My goal is to create a thoughtful and grounded space where people feel understood—not reduced to a diagnosis—and supported in making meaningful, sustainable change.
+Dr. Hsu is a board-certified addiction psychiatrist at the Greater Los Angeles Veterans Affairs Medical Center and a Health Sciences Clinical Instructor at the UCLA Department of Psychiatry and with a small private practice in Los Angeles.
+He provides care in a clinic serving Veterans experiencing homelessness with mental health and substance use disorders.
+He uses a person-centered, collaborative approach that attends to the biological, psychological, social, cultural, and spiritual dimensions of mental health.
+His goal is to create a thoughtful and grounded space where people feel understood—not reduced to a diagnosis—and supported in making meaningful, sustainable change.

 • Psychotherapy and medication management